aphyueh/to-do-web/README.md

 ### Available Scripts

 - `npm start`: Runs the app in development mode.
-- `npm test`: Launches the test runner in interactive watch mode.
 - `npm run build`: Builds the app for production to the `build` folder.
 - `npm run eject`: Ejects the Create React App configuration (one-way operation).